mansha-02/NewsApp/README.md

 >>Usage

-• Upon loading, NewsPop will display the latest news from the default category (India).
+• Upon loading, NewsPop will display the latest news from the default category (India) -- click on news cards for detailed news!
 • Use the search bar at the top or the mobile search bar to filter news by keywords.
 • Filter articles using the date range filter to display news published within specific dates.
 • Interact with the Quiz section by clicking on "Quiz" in the navbar and answering random trivia questions.